bots-master/wp-bots-master/README.md

 This is readme file for development.
+The plugin source is here [./bots-master](./bots-master)

-To get "How To Use" the plugin, place check [./README.txt](./README.txt)
+To get "How To Use" the plugin, place check [./bots-master/README.txt](./bots-master/README.txt)

 # Install

 1. Clone the repo
 2. Run `composer install`
-3. Activate the plugin in WP Admin panel - [./README.txt](./README.txt)
+3. Activate the plugin in Debelopment Mode
+4. Follow the [./bots-master/README.txt](./bots-master/README.txt) to setup the plugun in WP Admin

 # How To Use